-Practices/behaviours that do not comply with Builders Code Acceptable Worksite include unsafe conduct, discrimination, harassment, bullying, hazing and/or any other practice/behaviour that causes risk to employee safety, health, well-being, and productivity.
-Whether a single comment/act or a continuous series of incidents, when left unaddressed, such practices/behaviours not only impact individuals but may lead to detrimental effects on our organization overall, including:
+Practices/behaviours that do not comply with Builders Code Acceptable Worksite include unsafe conduct, hazing, harassment, bullying, discrimination and/or any other practice/ behaviour that causes risk to employee safety, health, well-being, and productivity.
+Whether a single comment/act or a continuous series of incidents, when left unaddressed, such practices/behaviours not only impact individuals but may lead to detrimental effects on our organization, including:

-- Reduced efficiency and productivity
+- Reduced efficiency and productivity;

-- Poor employee morale
+- Poor employee morale;

-- Increased stress and tension between employees
+- Increased stress and tension among employees;

-- High absenteeism rates
+- Increased absenteeism;

-- Higher turnover, resulting in higher recruitment costs
+- Higher turnover;

-- Higher levels of customer dissatisfaction
+- Higher levels of customer dissatisfaction;

-- Increased incidences of accidents/poor safety outcomes
+- Increased incidences of accidents/poor safety outcomes.